jeffryafandi/jeffryafandi/README.md

 Interested in the way the bot works.
 And, scraping.

-A 15 y.o.
-Back-End developer who like create Websites and bot.
+A 16 y.o.
+Back-End developer who like create Bots.

 # 👍 Hobby

 - **Coding 💻**
-- **Problem Solving 🎆**
+- **Problem Solving? 🎆**
 - **Learn new Language**
 - **Reading Novels**
 - **Reading Manga**